zachcavazos/rtsp-timelapse/README.md

 # RTSP Timelapse

-Connects to an RTSP stream, takes a photo, and stitches it together to make a timelapse.
+*Adapted from git@github.com:zachcavazos/rtsp-timelapse.git
-Then sends a the timelapse video to your favourite service [using Apprise](https://github.com/caronc/apprise).
+Supports connecting to an rtsp stream, capturing a photo, stiching those photos into a timelapse with ffmpeg and uploading that timelapse to a Google Photos Album.
+It will also send a message to your favourite service [using Apprise](https://github.com/caronc/apprise) with confirmation or an error notification.

 ## Hardware
-- Personally, I have this running on a Raspberry Pi (any model will probably do)
+- Personally, I have this running on a Raspberry Pi5 (4GB RAM)
 - An IP camera that supports RTSP

 ## Installation
 - Create a python3 virtual environment and install the project's requirements:
 ```
-$ python3 -m venv rtsp_timelapse
+$ python3 -m venv venv
 $ source rtsp_timelapse/bin/activate
 (rtsp_timelapse) $ pip install -r requirements.txt
 ```